Tense

 Past Perfect Tense

-Any work/action happened/completed before another action/work in the past.
+Any work/action that happened or was completed before another action/work in the past.

 When we got to the stadium, the match had started.